tidyverse/tidyverse.org/content/blog/recipes-1-3-0/index.md

 ## `step_impute_bag()` now takes up less memory

 We have another benefit for users of [`step_impute_bag()`](https://recipes.tidymodels.org/reference/step_impute_bag.html).
-For each variable, it imputes on it fits a bagged tree model, which is then used to predict with for imputation.
+For each variable it imputes on, it fits a bagged tree model, which is then used to predict with for imputation.
 It was noticed that these models had a larger memory footprint than was needed.
-This has been remedied so now there should be a noticebly decrease in size for recipes with [`step_impute_bag()`](https://recipes.tidymodels.org/reference/step_impute_bag.html).
+This has been remedied, so now there should be a noticeable decrease in size for recipes with [`step_impute_bag()`](https://recipes.tidymodels.org/reference/step_impute_bag.html).

 <div class="highlight">